twosixlabs/armory/docs/metrics.md

 will push the value 15 to `"my.probe_name.arbitrary_variable_name"`.
 These names will be used when instantiating `Meter` objects.

-However, this will fall on the floor (`del`, effectively) unless a meter is connected to the Hub to record values.
+However, this will fall on the floor (`del`, effectively) unless a meter is constructed and connected to the Hub to record values via `connect_meter`.
+See the Quick Start section above or the Meters section below for more details.
 This is analogous to having a `logging.Logger` without an appropriate `logging.Handler`.

 Multiple variables can be updated simultaneously with a single function call (utilizing all kwargs given):